Chatterc/maellin/README.md

 ---

+## Maellin.io Philosphy
+Citizen Developers & Engineers are often asked to tackle use cases that require quick setup and ease of use to solve data problems quickly.
+The modern ETL stack is often inundated with packages that require massive amounts of setup, configuration and endless black holes of documentation before a solution can be developed.
+Too often, novice or intermediate users lack the knowledge and expertise to write their own reusable components for orchestrating data intesive tasks or end up over engineering a solution using a larger framework.
+Maellin.io aims to provide a ETL framework for small to medium sized workflows, with a focus on helping citizen devs and engineers catch bugs before the reach production.
+Maellin.io exposes developers to ETL concepts that will help them graduate steadily to more complex projects and tools as their use cases and expertise grow.

+---
 ## Project Structure:
 *   `.build` - This folder contains scripts related to the building the appplication (ex: Docker compose)
 *   `.config` - This folder for configuration files (Example: `.json`, `.yaml`, `.toml`, `.ini`)